 McDonald’s has come under fire for not providing enough information about its food, the Harvard Business Review reported.
 Competing quick-service restaurant chains such as Chipotle and Shake Shack offer much more transparent food supply chains.
 People are growing more interested in where their food is coming from.
 The same is true for anyone in the medical devices or pharmaceutical industries.
 The government is making mandatory transparency requirements that will involve a lot of work if companies don’t begin planning now.

 Looking beyond transparency, there is also the question of visibility.
 When a company has mobile enterprise solutions, its managers can look through data quickly and efficiently without needing to be at a specific place or computer.
 Data can be shared easily in this way.
 Companies that take advantage of these tools can use data collected through barcode scanner software to create huge databases of information that can be fed into an ERP system for making calculations about product mixes and shipping decisions.
-Companies can use their data to plan which products to send to which warehouses, far in advance of when something needs to happen.
+Companies can use their data to plan which products to send to which warehouses and deliver visibility and transparency through mobile data collection, far in advance of when something needs to happen.

 Interest in where products come from is rising in many industries.
 Not only food companies, but the electronics, software, toy, and aerospace sectors are all facing concerns about where products are coming from, according to HBR.
 Some ground rules for how to succeed in creating the best possible supply chain really involve field data collection software, which can be used to track suppliers and carriers by having someone scan products at the shipping points.
 Business leaders who use supply chain software will have a much greater advantage when they want to understand how their logistics works versus managers who have spreadsheets that track trucks as they move from place to place.